 - School pickup line.
 This could also easily default to phone time, but when I bring my book, that’s a solid 15 minutes of quiet (or to the babbling sounds of my little guy playing trains in the back carseat.)

-Bedtime.
+- Bedtime.
 Sometimes it’s half an hour, sometimes it’s just a page.
 But it’s still a page.
 It quiets my mind from my present swirl and opens it to a wider world before my eyes collapse.

 I tend to lean towards a non-fiction read in the mornings and fiction at night if I’ve got 2 going at the same time.

 Last year, I read a conglomeration of non-fiction, fiction, photography, and children’s chapter books (hello homeschooling in a pandemic.)
 We would have “lunch read-aloud” and again at bedtime… but I chose the books 😉

 Here’s a book list of what I actually consumed in 2021